Back

 This is a picture of a rectangular solid with side lengths measuring 16 inches by 10 inches by 12 inches.

-When we find the volume of a rectangular solid, we need to find out how many unit cubes would fit into the rectangular solid.
-Since we are measuring this box in inches, we need to find how many 1 inch by 1 inch by 1 inch cubes would fit into the box.
+When you find the volume of a rectangular solid, you need to find out how many unit cubes would fit into the rectangular solid.
+Since you are measuring this box in inches, you need to find how many 1 inch by 1 inch by 1 inch cubes would fit into the box.

 This is a picture of a cube that measures 1 inch on each side.